cabbagecabbagecabbage/loaf/README.md

 ### Anonymous
 Anonymity is the core principle of LOAF.
 It does not collect any personally identifiable information from our users or store IP addresses or other identifying data.
 This ensures that people can participate in discussions without fear of being traced or tracked.

+### Other Features

+- **Search** - Users can search for posts and threads using keywords.
+- **Post Tags** - Users can tag posts with keywords to make them easier to find.
+You can modify the list of tags in the LOAF-UI\src\app\components\create-post\create-post.component.html file.
+- **HTML Support** - Users can use HTML tags to format their posts.
+- **MathJax Support** - Users can use LaTeX to display mathematical notation.

 ## Getting Started

-There are two components to LOAF: LOAF-UI and LOAF-API.
+LOAF has two components: LOAF-UI (frontend) and LOAF-API (backend).
+This means you will need to deploy both components to use LOAF out of the box.

+Of course, you can also use only one of them and develop your own frontend or backend.

 ### Docker

 You can deploy LOAF using the Docker images.
+Make sure to configure the environment variables, as described in step 4 of the [installation instructions](#installation).

 LOAF-UI: https://hub.docker.com/repository/docker/cabbagecabbagecabbage/loaf-ui/general

 LOAF-API: https://hub.docker.com/repository/docker/cabbagecabbagecabbage/loaf-api/general

 You can also build your own images using the Dockerfiles in the respective folders.
+This may be preferred if you want to modify the source code before deploying.

 ### Using This Repository